 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases.
 I may also have been compensated for linking to certain products in this post.
 For more detailed information, please visit our Affiliate Disclaimer page

-Blogging Tips for Beginners – Starting My Own Blog
+Starting My Own Blog

 I started my blog back in November of 2106 and blogged for about six months.
 I did everything wrong!

 My writing was “ok” but I had no idea how to format posts, how to make them SEO friendly, and definitely no idea how to promote my posts so that people knew where to find me!
+I was clearly making ALL the mistakes bloggers make in the early phases!

 After taking a year off from blogging due to relocating, I decided to come back and do things right!!